Ford Pinto

 Chevrolet Camaro Z28

-With the introduction of this muscle car in the early 1980s, the Camaro received a much-needed makeover; but did the “glow up” do its job?
+With the introduction of this muscle car in the early 1980s, the Camaro received a much-needed makeover; but did the "glow up" do its job?
 A new aerodynamic design and multiple V8 engine options were both features of the new Camaro.
-But shortly after its release, the third generation's value fell due to pocket-emptying reliability issues.
+But shortly after its release, the third generation's value fell due to pocket-empty reliability issues.
+The engines of this era were heavily restricted by early emissions equipment, leading to underwhelming horsepower numbers that disappointed traditional hot rod fans.
+Buyers also encountered regular issues with the fragile interior plastics and complex electrical setups.

 DeLorean DMC-12